home-assistant/home-assistant.io/source/_integrations/igloohome.markdown

 ha_integration_type: device
 ---

-The **igloohome** {% term integration %} regularly updates the status of your devices by leveraging the [igloodeveloper API](https://igloocompany.stoplight.io/docs/igloohome-api/1w1cuv56ge5xq-overview).
+The **igloohome** {% term integration %} regularly updates the battery level of your devices by leveraging the [igloodeveloper API](https://igloocompany.stoplight.io/docs/igloohome-api/1w1cuv56ge5xq-overview).

-## Pre-requisites
+## Prerequisites

 An account with [iglooaccess](https://access.igloocompany.co/register) is required.